dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T697: Trust and fairness are crucial for market integrity.
+### T697: Maintaining market trust and fairness is crucial.

 |Support|
 |---|